AfterEarthLTD/Solder-Reflow-Plate/Board Versions/README.md

 To calculate the resistance of a linear trace of constant width, you would use the formula:

-$$ R = \frac{\Rho \times length}{width \times thickness} $$
+$$ R = \frac{\rho \times length}{width \times thickness} $$

-where rho is the resistivity of the material in ohm-m and length, width and thickness are all distances measured in *metres*.
-For 1 oz copper, the theoretical thickness of the copper foil on a PCB would be about 35 x 10^-6m thick (ie. 0000035m thick).
-For annealed copper, rho is about 1.72 x 10^-8 ohm-m.
-So for a copper trace 1.5mm wide, 70mm long in 1 oz copper, we would have R = 1.72 x 10^-8 x 0.07 / 0.0015 / 0.000035 = 0.02293 or about 23 milliohms.
+where \$ \rho \$ is the resistivity of the material in \$ \Omega \$m and length, width and thickness are all distances measured in *metres*.
+For 1 oz copper, the theoretical thickness of the copper foil on a PCB would be about \$ 35 \times 10^-6 m \$ thick (ie. 0.0000035m thick).
+For annealed copper, rho is about \$ 1.72 \times 10^-8 \Omega m \$.
+So for a copper trace 1.5mm wide, 70mm long in 1 oz copper, we would have

+$$ R = \frac{1.72 \times 10^-8 \times 0.07}{0.0015 \times 0.000035} = 0.02293 \Omega $$

+or about 23 m\$ \Omega \$.
 From working with JLCPCB for some of our earlier revisions, the actual resistances seemed to suggest that the copper thickness may be closer to 29 microns (ie. 0.000029m) than the 35 microns we expect.
 Although I now recommend PCBWay as a better option for manufacturing hotplates, I have less experience with them so far.
 I think 29 microns may also be a reasonable approximation of copper thickness there, but I have had some surprising results with some of my later, more complex layouts, so maybe my expectations are wrong or some process has changed at PCBWay in recent months.
 Your mileage may vary.
 Based on this, we can proceed as follows:

 1. Break your heating element up into a series of linear traces with constant width.
 1. For each linear trace, measure the length of the trace along the centre of the trace.
 The ends of each trace should touch the ends of neighbouring traces, so at a corner the end would be in the mid-point of the corner for both traces entering or leaving that corner.